Job Search Beyond the Professoriate

 The resources outlined below have been developed to help you get started:

-MyIDP - This on-line assessment tool will help provide tangible career options for students in STEM fields.
+MyIDP - This online assessment tool will help provide tangible career options for students in STEM fields.
 Learn more about your interests and career fit with this tool built specifically for Ph.D.s.

 Assessment Tools - Review our range of career assessment tools to gain an in depth understanding of your unique strengths (CliftonStrengths) or explore personality preferences and gain a deeper understanding of self, as related to career exploration and pursuing non-academic options (MBTI).